philipxray/Cyclistic_Data_Analysis/README.md

 Guiding Questions

-● Where is your data located?
+● Where is your data located?<br>

-● How is the data organized?
+● How is the data organized?<br>

 ● Are there issues with bias or credibility in this data?
-Does your data ROCCC?
+Does your data ROCCC?<br>

-● How are you addressing licensing, privacy, security, and accessibility?
+● How are you addressing licensing, privacy, security, and accessibility?<br>

 ● How did you verify the data’s integrity?